15 years of History

 1973 April Value Added Tax (VAT) is introduced.

-September IRA starts a bombing campaign around Britain that would last 10 years.
+Sept.
+IRA starts a bombing campaign around Britain.
+It would last 10-years.

 April Local Government Re-organisation; Newport & Monmouthshire are transferred to Wales.